fusion809/fusion809.github.io-old2/pages/appimages/appimages.md

 date:             2016-11-01 +1000
 title:            "AppImages: the Linux packaging format of the future"
 permalink:        /appimages/
-last_modified_at: 2016-11-17 02:20:20 +1000
+last_modified_at: 2016-11-17 05:17:20 +1000
 ---

 [**AppImages**](http://appimage.org/) are a type of *cross-distribution packaging format* (CDPF), that are not installed and need no special tools to be run.
-They contain all the libraries, binaries, desktop configuration files and icons that the application provided by the AppImage requires.
+They contain all the libraries, binaries, desktop configuration files and icons that cannot be reasonably expected to be provided out-of-the-box by the target systems (that is, the Linux distributions one would run them on), the application provided by the AppImage requires.
 In essence they are self-mounting disk image files, that run the application contained within them.
 They are most similar to the disk image package format (file extension: `.dmg`) of macOS.
-All that is required to run is them is for them to be made executable (using `chmod +x <AppImage>`, where `<AppImage>` is the file name [with file extension] of the AppImage) and run (with `./<AppImage>`).
+Usually, all that is required to run them is for them to be made executable (using `chmod +x <AppImage>`, where `<AppImage>` is the file name [with file extension] of the AppImage) and run (with `./<AppImage>`).
+Although one does not need to make them executable if the `appimaged` daemon is running.
 I personally have not contributed to the development of the AppImage package format itself (as I am not competent enough a programmer, to be honest), but I have collaborated with the developer of the AppImage format, Simon Peter (or [@probonopd](https://github.com/probonopd) as he is known as on GitHub) on creating AppImages for popular Linux apps like [Code::Blocks](https://github.com/probonopd/AppImages/issues/107), [GNU Emacs](https://github.com/probonopd/AppImages/issues/94), [NetBeans](https://github.com/probonopd/AppImages/issues/105) and [SuperTux](https://github.com/probonopd/AppImages/issues/113).

 ## Available Open-Source AppImages
 {% include Layouts/note.md note1="If you notice an open-source Linux app missing from this list, that you would like to see provided as an AppImage, please request it from the upstream developers." %}